Annie Lanzillotto: Career

 Lanzillotto moved to New York City in 1987.
 Early influences were downtown performance artists Mark Ameen and Penny Arcade.
 Lanzillotto was a member of AIDS Coalition to Unleash Power (ACT-UP).
 In 1993, she developed a literacy program at Housing Works, where she met theater director Victoria MacElwayne who directed Lanzillotto's first solo show, Confessions of a Bronx Tomboy: My Throwing Arm (This Useless Expertise) which debuted at Manhattan Class Company MCC Theater's Performance Mix and Under One Roof Theater with live sound action by Eliza Ladd.

 Lanzillotto's practice "Action Writing," brought writing into the public sphere as performance on oversized scrolls of paper on which she would write to live music and perform improvised recitations of the text.
 She performed poetry and one-woman shows at: Pyramid Club, Dixon Place, The Kitchen, Performance Space 122 Avant-Garde-Arama, The Knitting Factory, Smalls Jazz Club, Revolution Books, The Solomon R. Guggenheim Museum, Worker's United 99th and 100th Triangle Fire Memorial, Remember the Triangle Factory Fire Coalition's 99th memorial at Judson Memorial Church.
 Lanzillotto's vision of 146 Shirtwaist-Kites became a community art project memorializing the victims of the Triangle Shirtwaist Factory Fire.

 From November 1995 until November 1997, Annie Lanzillotto created a site-specific community-based performance-art project, "a'Schapett!" at The Arthur Avenue Retail Market Project, in a once thriving Italian neighborhood in the Bronx.
 This was a site-specific community-based performance project where Lanzillotto brought artists into the market during business hours.
 She directed live scenarios both scripted and improvised, with local senior citizens, merchants and a variety of visiting opera singers, trapeze artists, musicians, dancers, and performance artists.
 The project came out of Annie's obsession of the vocality of pushcart peddlers.
 The project was commissioned by Dancing in the Streets, funded by Rockefeller Foundation Multi Arts Production Grant.
-Lanzillotto has since written about this work in New Village Press's Works of HeART. was created to bridge the downtown avant-garde performance scene of New York City with the working class labor of butchers and bakers.
+Lanzillotto has since written about this work in New Village Press's Works of HeART.
+Her work was created to bridge the downtown avant-garde performance scene of New York City with the working class labor of butchers and bakers.
 Her community-based performance work at Arthur Avenue is featured in Molly O'Neill's film New York: A Taste of the City.

 Seminal to her political development was the Rockefeller Foundation Next Generation Leadership Program in which she was a fellow in 2000.

 In 2008, she wrote and performed in The Flat Earth: "WheredaFFFhuck Did New York Go?"

 Lanzillotto performed songs and stories at the first Gay Pride event at Hoboken Public Library.